iamjono/markdown-lasso9/README.md

 Processes Markdown Syntax as per [John Gruber's spec](http://daringfireball.net/projects/markdown/syntax)

-The project is a work in progress - please see the below.
+The project is a work in progress - please see below.

 Supports
 --------